 The term testamentary capacity describes the legal and mental capacity of a person to create a valid will.
 The idea behind testamentary capacity, which was established as a result of the 1870 case of Banks v.
 Goodfellow, is that the person making the will needs to have sound mind and judgment, which will allow him or her to understand what is at stake when creating a will, the purpose of creating a will, and what property he or she will include in his or her will.

 Continue reading for more specific information on testamentary capacity and how Dr. Wood’s expertise on testamentary capacity can help with your case.

 Legal Definition of Testamentary Capacity in California

-In California, anyone who is at least 18 years of age and of sound mind can create a will.
+In California, anyone who is at least 18 years of age and of sound mind has the capacity to make a will.
 “Sound mind” means having testamentary capacity, which the law describes as “mentally competent” in California.
-To be considered a mentally competent testator in California, you must be able to do all of the following:
+Under the legal dictionary, to be considered a mentally competent testator in California, you must be able to do all of the following:

 (1) Understand the nature of the testamentary act.

 (2) Understand and recollect the nature and situation of their property.